EusebiuOprinoiu/pulsar-syntax-themes/eusebiu-syntax/readme.md

 # eusebiu-syntax theme

-A dark syntax theme for Atom.
+A dark syntax theme for Pulsar.